nyhackr/nyhackr/README.md

 ### Data access

-An .Renviron and gs_auth.R is required to access the data stored on Google Drive.
+An .Renviron file is required to access the data stored on Google Drive.
 Email Jared Lander to get access.

-### How to update the site with the latest events
+### How to manually update the site with the latest events

 ``` r
 # update data from MeetUp